cmusv/pysheetgrader-core/README.md

 ### Relative Formula Type
 Relative formulas are now possible with two rubric types:  `relative` or `relative_f`.

-* `relative` compares the evaluation of key's formula using the **submission cells values** (the actual value of cell in the submission).
-For example, suppose the cell A1 in `A1Key.xlsx` contains a formula `=IF(A2 = "ok", B2, C2)` by the instructor.
-Inside the submission sheet by the student, suppose A1 contains 13, A2 contains "not_ok", B2 contains 13, and C2 contains 14.
-The instructor's formula will be evaluated with the student's cell, which gives a value of 14.
-This evaluated answer will be checked against the submission's evaluated A1 cell value.
-In this case, A1 doesn't pass the rubric (the actual value is 13, but the expected value is14).
+* `relative` compares the evaluation of key's formula using the **submission cells values** (the actual values of the key cells referenced in the submission cell).
+For example, suppose the cell A1 in `A1Key.xlsx` contains a formula `=IF(A2 = "ok", B2, C2)`.
+Inside the student submission, suppose A1 contains 13, A2 contains "not_ok", B2 contains 13, and C2 contains 14.
+The instructor's formula will be evaluated with the student submission's cells, which gives a value of 14.
+This evaluated answer will be checked against the submission's evaluated A1 cell value, which is 13.
+In this case, A1 doesn't pass the rubric (the actual value is 13, but the expected value is 14).

 * `relative_f` is a stricter version of `relative` rubric.
 It grades like the `relative`, but additionally it requires the evaluated submission cell to be a formula.
 If the evaluated cell is a hardcoded constant, the student will not get a score.
 In the above example, even if the student's A1 contains a hardcoded value 14, the rubric still doesn't pass.